This post contains affiliate links. See my disclosure policy here.

 Method

-Add gin, verjus, honey syrup, egg white, triple sec, saline solution, and cubed ice to a shaker.
+Add gin, verjus, honey syrup, egg white, triple sec, and saline solution to a shaker.

 Shake for 10-20 seconds.